glue-viz/glue-solar/README.rst

     pip install -e .

-This will auto-register the plugin with glue and install everything needed to run this plugin (including glue).
+This installs the Qt binding used by the interactive plugin, auto-registers it with glue, and installs glue itself.

 Using
 -----